havr-p/bachelor-thesis/README.md

 To run the server, you need to have Docker installed on your system.
 The server and database are combined using Docker Compose.

-To start the server and database:
+To start the server and database run 2 following commands from the project root:

 ```bash
 docker-compose up --build